semack/zx_tape_player/README.md

 ## Thanks to
 - [Thomas Kolbeck Kjær Heckmann](mailto:zxinfo_dev@kolbeck.dk) for providing his [API](https://api.zxinfo.dk/v3/#/) to [https://zxinfo.dk](https://zxinfo.dk) database and involvement to the project;
 - Pavlo Hladkov for the UI/UX of the application;
-- Sergey Kireev for help in stabilizing the sound converter for custom loaders;
+- Sergey Kireev for help in stabilizing the sound converter with custom loaders;
 - To anyone who doesn't stay abroad the project.